Phonics and Reading

 Reading

-We teach decoding accuracy and fluency using the Sounds Write phonics scheme to build a firm foundation with books specifically matched to the sounds the children are learning.
+We teach decoding accuracy and fluency using the Little Wandle phonics scheme to build a firm foundation with books specifically matched to the sounds the children are learning.
 Once children are proficient in the use of phonics, they become independent readers.
 We continue to provide children with books carefully matched to their reading fluency and comprehension ability right up to the end of Year 6.

 Pupils have access to the school library where they may borrow books from a wide range of genres, which appeal to their interests.
 The library also has a selection of Dyslexia Friendly and larger print books.